m0nxef/Animator/README.md

 ## Troubleshooting

-If you're experiencing issues with AnimatedPlaceholders, try these steps:
+If you're experiencing issues with Animator, try these steps:

 1. Ensure PlaceholderAPI is installed and up to date.
-2. Check the server console for any error messages related to AnimatedPlaceholders.
+2. Check the server console for any error messages related to Animator.
 3. Verify that your `config.yml` is correctly formatted.
 4. Try reloading the plugin with `/ap reload`.
 5. If issues persist, check the [FAQ](FAQ) or reach out for support.